SonaliRajaram/Digital-Slam-Book-/README.md

 Every item above was actually run and verified — see the conversation history for the specific test commands and their output, not just claims.

-## What's genuinely not here yet

-- Backup/restore (export/import all data as JSON)
-- Security hardening pass: rate limiting, HttpOnly-cookie auth (currently localStorage, which is fine for v1 but worth upgrading before wide use), stricter production CORS
-- Automated test suite (pytest) — testing has been done manually via scripted end-to-end runs each milestone, not as a checked-in suite yet
-- Niche content types: digital signature, QR code, location pin, freehand drawing canvas, calligraphy brush, theme switching (dark/light/festival/ galaxy — currently one fixed parchment theme)
-- Actual live deployment — DEPLOYMENT.md gives you the exact steps, but running them requires your own GitHub/Render/Vercel/Cloudinary accounts, which I can't act on for you

-Say "NEXT" to continue with any of the above — your call on priority, or I'll pick the most foundational one (likely security hardening, since it should happen before you actually share this link with friends).